mhweiner/brek/README.md

 # Debugging

-You can set the `LAMBDA_CONF_DEBUG` environment variable to see debug output.
+You can set the `BREK_DEBUG` environment variable to see debug output.
 Example:

 ```shell script
 BREK_DEBUG=1 ts-node src/index.ts